ooikk/Arduino-Documentation/07_SDCard_Display/SDCard_Corruption.md

 5. Type **attributes disk clear readonly** and press Enter.
 6. Wait for the confirmation, then type **exit** to close DiskPart.

-*Note:* If after you type  **attributes disk clear readonly** and noticed "Current Read-only State : Yes", reboot your computer and re-insert you SD Card again.
-It should show No" status.
+*Note:* If after you type  **attributes disk clear readonly** and noticed "Current Read-only State : "Yes", reboot your computer and re-insert you SD Card again.
+It should show "No" status.
 ```
 DISKPART> attributes disk
 Current Read-only State : No